 - Congressional Research Service - Internships, fellowships and other work experience opportunities with the federal government.

-- Federal occupations by college major - Use this non-exhaustive list of occupations well suited to your choice of major and use the related series numbers in your usajobs.gov job search.
+- Federal occupations by college major - Use this non-exhaustive list of occupations well suited to your choice of major to get related series numbers to use in your usajobs.gov job search.

-- Foreign Affairs Career Center - Seniors and alumni can search for positions with a variety of foreign affairs offices, search by state and type of position (e.g., banking and finance, communications, consulting, economics, legal, nonprofit, security)
+- Foreign Affairs Career Center - Seniors and alumni can search for positions with foreign affairs offices by state and type of position (e.g., banking and finance, communications, consulting, economics, legal, nonprofit, security).

 - IntelligenceCareers.gov - New website for candidates interested in internships and full-time jobs in the intelligence community (Defense Intelligence Agency, National Security Agency, National Geospatial-Intelligence Agency, Office of the Director of National Intelligence).
 Site hosts Job Exploration Tool in addition to postings.
 Security clearances can take up to 12 months - apply in the spring for positions the summer after next (more than a year out).
 Juniors can apply for full-time positions starting after graduation.